alionacj/earworm/notes.md

 - make routes inaccessible unless ongoing session

 session options
-- figure out button groups/mutiple button select..
+- (X) figure out button groups/mutiple button select..
-    - look like I can do this with MUI.
-I didnt want to do any styling
+    - looks like I can do this with MUI.
+I didnt want to do any styling but it might be necessary to install it now
-- change playback to a radial
+- (-) change playback to a radial
 - put whatever info into a reducer via saga & send to db
+    - user sends an input ->
+    - saga is triggered ->
+    - saga function sends a post to db ->
+    -